redBorder/redborder-documentation/docs/chapters/redborder_basics/ch4_1_modules.md

 The **Wireless** module provides an analysis of visitor data from AP network sensors **without taking into account movement calculations**.

+This module is disabled by default, to activate it, run the following command from the console:

+    rb_set_modules wireless:1; chef_client

 ![Wireless Module](images/ch04_img008.png)

 Wireless Module